NIWA welcomes the news its merger with GNS will come into effect by 1 July.

 "While there are still many details to work through in the coming months, I'm confident that together we will create an institute that delivers exceptional results for New Zealand's environment and economy."

-GNS Board Chair, David Smol, has been appointed as Chair of the Earth Science Institute, with NIWA director Mary-Anne Macleod as Deputy Chair.
+GNS Board Chair, David Smol, has been appointed as Chair of the Earth Sciences New Zealand, with NIWA director Mary-Anne Macleod as Deputy Chair.